aashishbharti04/Mobile-Number-Lookup/README.md

 # Mobile Number Lookup

 A simple web application that allows users to look up details about a mobile number.
 The application provides information such as the country, location, carrier, and line type associated with the entered mobile number.
+This is my first website or webapp which is purely made by using chatGPT .

 ## Features